Jim-Chiew/Incorporate-MQTT-In-NVIDIADeepStreamSDK/README.md

 ```

 Next change to the home directory and repeat the installation of paho:
+Note that if the container were to be repulled or remove, you will need to repeat this step again.

-Note: you should be root, thus sudo is not required.
+You also should be root, thus sudo is not required.
 Cd to home:
 ```
 cd ~